Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Application to ZTF Observational data

-The SNII class includes all transients labelled on the OSC as II, IIP, or IIn; the SNIbc class includes all transients labelled as IIb, Ib, Ibn, Ic, or IcBL; and the SLSN class includes all transients labelled as SLSN-I or SLSN-II.
-The AUC for the SNII and SLSN classes assuming SNIa as the reference class are 0.84 and 0.87, respectively, indicating that our approach was very effective at identifying SNe II and SLSNe as anomalous.
-However, it was not as proficient at identifying SNe Ibc.
-This section has highlighted that our framework for identifying anomalies can identify real non-SNIa transients as anomalous, and that this approach might be effective when applied to a collection of real data without the use of simulations.
-However, to properly evaluate this, we would need a collection of known rare or anomalous transients.
+Nonetheless, this section has highlighted that our framework for identifying anomalies might be effective when applied to a collection of real data without the use of simulations.
+To better evaluate our method on interesting and real anomalous transients, a larger collection of rare and anomalous transients is needed.
 Future work in transient anomaly detection should collect a set of rare or anomalous transients that anomaly detection algorithms can be evaluated against.